amueller69/Law-School-Notes/Spring-2019/ConLaw/01-Judicial_Role.md

     * Wrongs capable of repetition yet evading review (i.e. abortion prohibition)
     * Defendant voluntarily ceases alleged improper behavior, but is free to return to it at any time
     * Properly certified class action may continue even after named P’s claims are rendered moot

-* Political Questions Doctrine
+* **Political Questions Doctrine**
   * Subject matter deemed inappropriate for judicial review; unconstitutional government conduct best left to politically accountable branches of government
   * Baker v.
 Carr Disjunctive Test (only need one)
     * Textually demonstrable commitment of issue to coordinate political department; power to interpret scope
     * Lack of judicially discoverable and manageable standards to resolve issue (i.e. partisan gerrymandering)
-    * Impossibility of deciding case w/o initial policy determination of kind clearly for non-judicial discretion
+    * Impossibility of deciding case without initial policy determination of kind clearly for non-judicial discretion
-    * Impossibility of court’s undertaking independent resolution w/o expressing lack of respect for coordinate branches of government
+    * Impossibility of court’s undertaking independent resolution without expressing lack of respect for coordinate branches of government
     * Unusual need for unquestioning adherence to a political decision already made
     * Potentiality of embarrassment for multifarious pronouncements by various departments on one question
   * Justifications